 Making ‘I’ statements is the practice of referring to one’s self and speaking about one’s own personal experience.
 ‘I’ statements are self referencing statements like:

-I feel sad.
+“I feel sad.”

-I feel joy.
+“I feel joy.”

-I am having a hard day.
+“I am having a hard day.”

-I can feel my gut react when I remember my dad yelling at my mom.
+“I can feel my gut react when I remember my dad yelling at my mom.”

-I can feel a wonderful uplifting sensation through my body when I watch you and the baby connect.
+“I can feel a wonderful uplifting sensation through my body when I watch you and the baby connect.”

 ‘I’ statements support each of us to assume responsibility for our own perceptions, feelings, moods, sensations, responses and reactions.
 ‘I’ statements are not accusatory.
 They do make others responsible for what we are feeling.
 ‘I’ statements do not place blame.

 When I hear another person make a ‘you’ statement, I am more likely to be reactive and have to work harder to self regulate.
-I ask the participant in the PWs to avoid making ‘you’ statements.
+I ask the participant in the WSs to avoid making ‘you’ statements.
 Here are a few examples of ‘you’ statements:

-You make me feel sad.
+“You make me feel sad.”

-You make me feel joyous.
+“You make me feel joyous.”

-You make me feel mad.
+“You make me feel mad.”

 I also ask the participants to avoid analyzing each other or making up reasons why someone is doing something.
 I ask participants to avoid statements like:

-The reason you are so angry is because your mother yelled at you all the time.
+“The reason you are so angry is because your mother yelled at you all the time.”

 I ask that they reframe statements like the above to:

-If my mother yelled at me in the way you are saying your mother did, I would feel angry too.
+“If my mother yelled at me in the way you are saying your mother did, I would feel angry too.”

 Sometimes a participant can combine a ‘you’ statement with an ‘I’ statement in a way that helps facilitate effective communication.
 When they do this, they will name something that happened and claim their own reaction or response to what happened.